vermilioncity/slacknalysis/README.md

 - Who is the most likely to use a particular reaction?
 - Which reactions does a person use most?

 With such a robust community on Slack, I decided to learn Superset to drill down on people's communication behaviors.
-This is an old project, dating back to 2020.
+This is an old project, dating back to 2020.  *Data is non-sensitive and was downloaded and analyzed with explicit permission as a hobby project.*

 ### Scraping data
 First, a caveat: While Superset is still functional, I believe the `slacker` libray is no longer compatible with Slack, so none of these steps will work anymore :(  Also, the Slack instance I used no longer exists.
 Soooo these instructions won't work.
 But let's pretend nothing is deprecated!